-The Secret Lagoon offers neat and clean locker rooms, showers and changing facilities, as well as a small bar and eating area.
+The Secret Lagoon offers neat and clean locker rooms, showers, and changing facilities, as well as a small bar and eating area.
 Boardwalks and footpaths surround the concrete encased pool enabling guests to explore small hot springs and geothermal features in the immediate area.

-After bathing in the Secret Lagoon, the tour continues to Restaurant Grund for a delicious light buffet where you can enjoy sampling variety of Icelandic cuisine.
+After bathing in the Secret Lagoon, the tour continues to Restaurant Grund for a delicious light buffet where you can enjoy sampling a variety of Icelandic cuisine.

 Northern Lights Hunt